lrnq/SPG/README.md

-# 2-Dimensional Strip Packing w.
-Gravity
+# 2-Dimensional Online Strip Packing w.
+Free Motion constraint.
 Implementation of `Algorithm A` from *On Two Dimensional Packing* (Azar and Epstein, 1997)

 Features: `TODO`